How Can We Help?

 The settings available in this panel offer you a direct access to tweak the generative algorithm.

-• Distance.
-Represents the distance between the spawn position and the surface of the proxy mesh.
+• Focus Distance.
+Represents the distance between the position location and the surface of the proxy mesh.
+Effectively, this is the camera focus distance.

 The default settings should suffice to cover most common settings.
 Clicking “Generate” will delete all positions in the scene and create a new set based on the provided settings.